User research at 4,000 meters for a skydive jump log

 • Create AI Agent with n8n to speed up time-consuming stages from the UX process.

-• Align all stakeholders on the direction the project should take
+• Align everybody on the direction the project should take

 • Educate on user-centered best practices

-We defined the vision of the product for the 3 personas
+We agreed on the product’s vision for the 3 personas

 • We want to provide skydivers with an easy and efficient way to record their jumps, ensuring their logbooks are always up to date.